-Dementia is a term that describes a wide range of symptoms associated with a decline in memory or other thinking skills.
+Dementia is a term that describes a wide range of symptoms associated with a decline in memory or other cognitive skills.
 This decline is severe enough to make you less able to perform everyday activities.

-There is no known cure for any type of dementia, and medications can’t prevent the condition or reverse the brain damage it causes.
+There’s no known cure for any type of dementia, and medications can’t prevent the condition or reverse the brain damage it causes.
 However, various drugs can provide some symptom relief.

 While these drugs are approved to treat symptoms of AD, they’re not approved to treat symptoms of other types of dementia.
 However, researchers are exploring off-label uses of these medications for people with non-AD dementias.

 Some of the most commonly prescribed medications used to treat symptoms of AD are cholinesterase inhibitors and memantine.

-Cholinesterase inhibitors work by increasing a chemical in your brain called acetylcholine that aids in memory and judgment.
+Cholinesterase inhibitors work by increasing acetylcholine, a chemical in your brain that aids in memory and judgment.
 Increasing the amount of acetylcholine in your brain may delay dementia-related symptoms.
 It may also prevent them from worsening.

-Examples of commonly prescribed cholinesterase inhibitors are:
+Some commonly prescribed cholinesterase inhibitors are:

-Galantamine is approved to prevent or slow the symptoms of mild to moderate AD.
-It may be used off-label to help provide the same benefit for people with vascular dementia or Lewy body dementia.
-Galantamine comes as a tablet, extended-release capsule, and an oral solution.
+Galantamine (Razadyne) is approved to prevent or slow the symptoms of mild to moderate AD.
+It may be used off-label to help provide the same benefit for people with LBD or vascular dementia.

 Rivastigmine (Exelon) is approved to prevent or slow the symptoms of mild to moderate AD or mild to moderate Parkinson’s dementia.
-It comes as a capsule or patch.

-Memantine is used mainly to delay increasing cognitive and behavioral symptoms from moderate to severe AD.
+Memantine (Namenda) is mainly used to delay increasing cognitive and behavioral symptoms caused by moderate to severe AD.
 This effect may allow people with AD to function more normally for a longer time.
-Memantine may be used off-label to provide the same benefit for people with vascular dementia.

-Memantine comes as a tablet, an extended-release capsule, and an oral solution.
-Its more common side effects include:
+Memantine is available as a tablet, an extended-release capsule, and an oral solution.

 - high blood pressure

-- infection with the flu
+- increased sensitivity to contract the flu

 - What type of dementia is it?